arpitjain799/eyes.sdk.javascript1/packages/eyes-cypress/README.md

   ]
 });

-// use JQuery or DOM elements
+// use jQuery or DOM elements
 cy.get('.some-div-to-float').then($el => {
   cy.eyesCheckWindow({
     floating: [